MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 *Dxgkrnl* imposes a restriction on GPUs: GPUs must be able to access all of physical memory in order for the device to start.
 If the highest visible address of the GPU doesn't exceed the highest physical address that is installed on the system, *Dxgkrnl* fails the initialization of the adapter.
 Upcoming servers and high end workstations can be configured with over 1 TB of memory that crosses the common 40-bit address space limitation of many GPUs.
 DMA remapping is used as a mechanism to allow GPUs to work in this environment.

 At startup time, *Dxgkrnl* determines whether logical remapping is necessary by comparing the device's highest accessible physical address to the memory installed on the system.
 If it's necessary, DMA remapping is used to map a logical address range that is within the GPU's visible bounds to any physical memory on the system.
-For example, if the GPU has a limit of 1 TB, then *Dxgkrnl* allocates logical addresses from [0, 1TB) which can then map to any physical memory on the system through the IOMMU.
+For example, if the GPU has a limit of 1 TB, then *Dxgkrnl* allocates logical addresses from [0, 1 TB) which can then map to any physical memory on the system through the IOMMU.

 ## Logical versus physical adapters

 *Dxgkrnl* distinguishes between the concept of a logical and physical adapter.
-A physical adapter represents an individual hardware device that may or may not be linked with other devices in an [LDA chain](linked-display-adapter.md).
+A physical adapter represents an individual hardware device that might be linked with other devices in an [LDA chain](linked-display-adapter.md).
 A logical adapter represents one or more linked physical adapters.

 A single IOMMU DMA domain is created per logical adapter and attached to all physical adapters that are linked.
 Thus, all physical adapters share the same domain and the same view of physical memory.